-Drug and alcohol rehab centers, medical professionals and psychological teams are getting more adept at identifying and treating patients with mental health and substance abuse issues.
+The good news this National Mental Health Month: Drug and alcohol rehab centers, medical professionals and psychological teams are getting more adept at identifying and treating patients with mental health and substance abuse issues.

 When we think about cancer, heart disease, or diabetes, we don’t wait years to treat them.
 We start before Stage 4—we begin with prevention.
-When people are in the first stage of those diseases, and are beginning to show signs of symptoms like a persistent cough, high blood pressure, or high blood sugar, we try immediately to reverse these symptoms.
+When people are in the first stage of those diseases and are beginning to show signs of symptoms like a persistent cough, high blood pressure, or high blood sugar, we try immediately to reverse these symptoms.
 We don’t ignore them.
 In fact, we develop a plan of action to reverse and sometimes stop the progression of the disease.

 So why aren’t we doing the same for individuals who are dealing with potentially serious mental illness or drug addiction?

 Understanding the Roots of Mental Health Treatment

 There was a time, not so long ago when mental health treatment included shame-based therapies, electric shock therapy, Morphine.
 LSD and frontal lobotomies.
 In the early 1920’s,15 states passed a law for the sterilization of alcoholics thanks to the theory that alcoholism, along with other medical disorders and self-destructive behaviors were purely genetic conditions, one that got stronger with every generation.

 As baffling as the drink and drug habit was, the cure was crazier.
 And still to this day, the medical community, mental health counselors and frustrated spouses are all trying to unravel the psyche of the person who just will not stop abusing drugs and alcohol.
 Why can’t they see they’re carrying on at their own peril?
 Not to mention dragging down broken-hearted family members, friends and just about everyone else in their immediate proximity?